Skip to Content

 Fungi and bacteria are technically decomposers.
 Fungi love to break down carbon-filled matter, so introducing media into your soil to encourage them can be a good way to increase mycorrhizal fungi’s presence.

-It’s always a good idea to keep adding beneficial mulches and media to your garden, so not only will this benefit the mycorrhizal fungi, but all other organisms too.
+It’s always a good idea to keep adding beneficial mulches and media to your garden, so not only will this benefit the mycorrhizal fungi but also all other organisms.

-It’s essential to use many small organic materials if you are layering your soil.
+Using many small organic materials is essential if you are layering your soil.
 It would help if you made sure the mixture had a good ratio of carbon to nitrogen to ensure that the matter could break down easily enough for the fungi and bacteria to break it down.

 How to boost mycorrhizal fungi using straw and leaves